BG3-Community-Library-Team/bg3-community/Tools/bg3-mod-helper.md

 ## Features and Usage
 ### 1. **UUID/Handle Creation**
-> **Purpose:**
-{.is-info}

-- Right-click on an open editor to generate a UUID or handle at that location.
+- Right-click on an open editor to open a right click menu and click "Generate UUID" or "Generate Handle" to generate a uuid or handle respectivly at that location.
-- If a UUID/handle is highlighted when generating a UUID/handle, it will replace the entry with whatever was generated.
+-- If a UUID/handle is highlighted when generating a UUID/handle, it will replace the entry with whatever was generated.
-- Generate a UUID/Handle using the keystrokes `control+shift+U` and `control+shift+H`, respectively.
+-- Generate a UUID/Handle using the keystrokes `control+shift+U` and `control+shift+H`, respectively.
-- When handles are generated, if an XML file exists, it will add the newly created handle to the XML as well.
+-- When handles are generated, if an XML file exists, it will add the newly created handle to the XML as well.

 ![genhandle-ezgif.com-optimize.gif](/tutorials/bg3-mod-helper/genhandle-ezgif.com-optimize.gif)